abarrak/abarrak.github.io/_i18n/en/_posts/2022-10-08-using-helmfile-for-offline-deployments.md

 $ kubectl apply -f ./output/final-*.yml
 ```

-As you can see, this method is extensible and can be generalized in many ways for any helm-based deployment.
-For the complete example listing, refere to [the github repo here.](https://github.com/abarrak/dex-helmfile-offline)
+As you can see, this method is extensible and can be generalized for any helm-based deployment.
+For the complete example listing, refer to [the github repo here.](https://github.com/abarrak/dex-helmfile-offline)

 ## Conclusion

- The challenge that is imposed due certain security or compliance reasons in air-gapped environments should not be used as an excuse to not adopt best practices of cloud native delivery!

- Several CNCF projects already are simplifying working on such environments, like [harbor](https://goharbor.io/docs/2.1.0/install-config/download-installer/), [rancher](https://docs.ranchermanager.rancher.io/pages-for-subheaders/air-gapped-helm-cli-install), [k3s](https://docs.k3s.io/installation/airgap), among others.
-In case you're working with helm applications that are not yet friendly in the offline mode, the steps discussed earlier using `helmfile` and some scripting should suffice for plenty of use cases.
+Certain security or compliance challenges imposed in air-gapped environments can make it hard to deliver cloud native deployments.
+Luckily, several CNCF projects ([harbor](https://goharbor.io/docs/2.1.0/install-config/download-installer/), [rancher](https://docs.ranchermanager.rancher.io/pages-for-subheaders/air-gapped-helm-cli-install), [k3s](https://docs.k3s.io/installation/airgap), to name few) provide options to tackle such environments.
+Additionally, the presented  approach above is generic for any helm application to be deployed properly in offline mode.